ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 \end{cases}
 $$

 The network is a tiny LSTM with a recurrent state size 10 so $$1\times 10 \times 2$$ neurons altogether.
 I still had to penalize it as discussed above to avoid perfect fit and numerical instability.
-I trained on sequences of length 100.
 During training the network only got to see the censored target value in the last (rightmost) steps.
 I tried this using 100, 75, 50, 25 and 5 steps between the points.

 Check the results (true TTE superimposed in black, censored dotted black), it worked really well except at spacing 100 (first pic) where it goes nuts :
 ![evenly spaced 100](/assets/evenly_spaced_100.gif)